 SUMMARY

-In preparation for the success of Arbitrus, I conducted a competitive audit on American Arbitration Association (AAA) to see what has already been done to help users in terms of automating the arbitration process.
+In preparation for my design tasks with Arbitrus, I conducted a competitive audit on the American Arbitration Association (AAA) to study current automation of the arbitration process.

-I found that AAA provides resources for connecting with human arbitrators online, but no where do they have a tool where users can get straight to arbitration in general.
-Users are required to apply for an arbitration and wait for a response which could take anywhere between days to months.
-This provided me with insight on the lack of AI involved in current digitization of legal resources, and that our team had a lot of leeway with what and how we wanted to trailblaze.
+AAA provides resources for connecting with human arbitrators online, but nowhere do they have a tool where users can get straight to arbitration.
+Users are required to apply for an arbitration and wait for a response which could take anywhere from days to months.
+This revealed a lack of efficiency in current digitization of legal resources, providing an opportunity to improve the process.

-In my analysis of AAA, I did take into consideration of where they organized forms and contracts for users, as well as providing users with a list of tasks they must complete in thier application form.
-I figured we would want to provide the users with enough instructions within each step without overwhelming them.
-Nesting these sub-lists of instructions into individual pages of the process was the best adaptation we had for this.
+I considered where AAA organized forms and contracts for users, as well as providing users with a list of tasks they must complete in their application form.
+I wanted to provide the users with enough instructions within each step without overwhelming them.
+Nesting these sub-lists of instructions into individual pages of the process was the best adaptation to utilize.

-Front and center, this notification section will consistently populate with instructions for the user and when they are to be completed by.
+Front and center, this notification section will populate with instructions for the user and when they are to be completed.

 At the Hearing stage of arbitration, the AI model will take place, asking the users specific questions about their case to consider for the decision of the dispute.

-For mapping out the user flow, I reviewed the steps of the arbitration process with my boss (a Harvard law student) to then configure the entry and exit points of the projected user flow.
+For mapping out the user flow, I reviewed the steps of the arbitration process with our CEO (a law professional) to then configure the entry and exit points as it followed the steps of a standard US arbitration process.

 User Flow Map

-Early Concept DesignsThe biggest issue we addresses in our Lo-Fi's was utilizing screen space more efficiently.
-Different from our early concepts, I managed to organize the steps of the arbitration process onto different screens.
-The user would advance to the next step as soon as the current step was completed, etc.
+Early Concept DesignsThe biggest issue addressed in our lo-fis was utilizing screen space more efficiently.
+Different from our early concepts, I organized the steps of the arbitration process onto different screens.

 Low-Fidelity Prototype

-From there, we were able to organize the different tasks to their respective stages (i.e., uploading evidence on the "Discovery" page, inputing responses on the "Hearing" page).
-This saved us a lot of screen space in the Hi-Fi prototype.
-I solidified this structure with the use of a timeline/breadcrumbs at the top center of the screen.
+I was then able to organize the different tasks to their respective stages (i.e., uploading evidence on the “Discovery” page, inputting responses on the “Hearing” page).
+This saved a lot of screen space in the hi-fi prototype.
+I solidified this structure with the use of a timeline/breadcrumbs feature at the top center of the screen.

-After some moderated usability testing for pain points, I managed to simplify the display by creating a smaller, more central task manager.
-I also removed the large AI profile icon because it became less and less necessary as we tested the flow of the arbitrator, and took up a ton of screen space.
+After some moderated usability testing for pain points, I simplified the display by creating a smaller, more central task manager.
+I also removed the large AI profile icon because it became less necessary as we tested the flow of the arbitrator, and took up significant screen space.

 High-Fidelity Prototype

-In addition to the central task manager, one of the most useful updates was the use of tabs on the left-hand side of the screen.
-The tabs function as drawers and slide out to the right to reveal its contents, creating more breathing room and organizing all the necessary arbitration information for the user.
+Additionally, one of the most useful updates was the use of tabs on the left-hand side of the screen.
+The tabs function as drawers and slide out to the right to reveal their contents, creating more breathing room and organizing all the necessary arbitration information for the user.

-Most of this change was catalyzed by testing out our color palette.
-There are certain areas that need the right level of contrast, and that helped us determine what essential functions should be centralized.
-With the central task manager and side tabs, the flow became much easier to visualize.
+Most of these changes were catalyzed by testing out our color palette.
+There were certain areas that needed the right level of contrast, which helped us determine what essential functions should be centralized.
+Adding the central task manager and side tabs made the flow much easier to visualize.

 WHAT I LEARNED

-From this project, I From this project, I gained a better sense of utilizing space across the screen.
-I learned a lot about Figma's component creation capabilities when I designed the tab drawers on the left-hand side of the screen, discovering that there is more "canvas" space than just the screen's dimensions.
+From this project, I gained a better sense of utilizing space across the screen.
+I learned a lot about Figma’s component capabilities when I designed the tab drawers on the left-hand side of the screen, discovering that there is more “canvas” space than just the visible screen space.
 Overlays and tabs are capable of storing information that does not need to be displayed constantly to the user while they complete more essential tasks.

-I also gathered useful insight between lo-fi and hi-fi prototypes when implementing the color palette for the first time.
-Different shades of purple in Arbitrus' branding have different contrast capabilities than the different shades of gray in lo-fi prototyping, especially when it comes down to action buttons versus static (but changing) components.
+I gathered useful insight between lo-fi and hi-fi prototypes while implementing the color palette for the first time.
+Different shades of purple in Arbitrus’ branding have different contrast capabilities than the different shades of gray in lo-fi prototyping, especially when using action buttons versus static (but changing) components.